medamonis/automation-service-initial-version/src/README.txt

 -	Also Min length is not defined for the Mobile & Home Phone number fields (app accepts even if user enter 1 digit)

-When county and state both of them are not chosen noticed error message as "This country requires you to choose a State"